4neesh/DevBlog/src/blogInProgress/099_JavaEngine.md

 </p>
 <p>
 It is important to distinguish between the word 'compile' and 'interpret' before we begin exploring the Java engine.
-'Compile' involves converting a language into a different level (often down) that is later used in the engine.
+'Compile' involves converting a language into a different level of language (often down).
 Interpret however involves converting the language into a similar-level language.
 A good analogy would be an English to French <i>interpreter</i> who simply converts one language into the other at the same level.
 </p>
 <br>
 <h4>The Java Compiler</h4>
 <p>
 Before Java code is processed by the Java engine, it is first compiled with the Java compiler.
-The Java compiler is used to convert the high-level Java programming language code into a lower level 'bytecode' that is similar to machine code; as a result, the .java files will be compiled into .class files of bytecode (see the /target directory of your project after creating a build).
-The bytecode is later received and processed by the Java engine.
+The Java compiler will first inspect the code to ensure it can be processed by the Java engine.
+Code inspection includes checking for TypeErrors
+(such as passing in the incorrect parameter to a method) and Syntax errors.
+Compile errors are usually captured with a modern IDE as it monitors for compile errors as code is written.
 </p>
 <p>

-Compilation doesn't just involve the conversion of the .java files into .class files.

-The compiler will also check the access rights between methods with method calls.

-The bytecode '.class' files are platform independent and allow the JVM to run equally on any operating system.
+The Java compiler is later used to convert the high-level Java programming language code into a lower level 'bytecode' that is similar to machine code; as a result, the .java files will be compiled into .class files of bytecode (see the /target directory of your project after creating a build).
-The bytecode is known as an assembly language, which is the only language understood by the Java engine for processing.
+The bytecode is later received and processed by the Java engine.
 </p>

 <br>